Virtual Meeting Etiquette: 17 Rules for Professionalism in 2024

 Virtual meetings are becoming more and more common due to the events of the pandemic.
 Although it’s a drastic change for many company operations, it’s brought about benefits for businesses all over the world.
 It’s a wonderful tool for professional communication and remote collaboration and should be treated as such.

 No matter how easy it is to slip into bad habits while working from home, virtual meetings are still a part of the office.
-Keep in mind that virtual meeting etiquette is extremely important for your professional life, so brush up by thoroughly reading our guide, stick to the group norms, and avoid embarrassing misunderstandings and mistakes in your next virtual work meeting!
+Keep in mind that virtual business etiquette is extremely important for your professional life, so brush up by thoroughly reading our guide, stick to the group norms, and avoid embarrassing misunderstandings and mistakes in your next virtual work meeting!